Share your love

 Step 4 – Create Individual Repository Directory For Git Server

-At this point, you must create a new individual repo directory for Git server and set the correct ownership for it.
-To do this, run the follwoing commands:
+At this point of Private Git Server Setup on Ubuntu, you must create a new individual repo directory for the Git server and set the correct ownership for it.
+To do this, run the following commands:

 # cd /home/git